The average pay for an Oracle Database Administrator (DBA) is $50.40 per hour.

 Popular Skills for Oracle Database Administrator (DBA)

-Survey results imply that Oracle Database Administrators deploy a deep pool of skills on the job.
+Oracle Database Administrators seem to wield many skills on the job.
 Most notably, skills in Performance Analysis, Database Development, PL/SQL, and Disaster Recovery are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
-At the other end of the pay range are skills like SQL, Database, and Oracle.
-Most people experienced in Disaster Recovery also know Database Management and Oracle 11g.
-The majority of those who know Database Administration also know Oracle 11g and Database Management.
+Skills that seem to negatively impact pay include SQL, Database, and Oracle.
+Most people who know Database Administration also know Oracle 11g and Database Management.
+Those who learned Disaster Recovery also tend to know Database Management and Oracle 11g.

 Pay by Experience Level for Oracle Database Administrator (DBA)